inktrap/studyriffic/docs/USERGUIDE.md

 ## Logical

-There are a lot more assertion, but I think I should explain these:
+There are a lot more assertions, but I think I should explain at least the following ones.

 ### AssertionError: "Select restrictions have to sum up to exactly 1"